pharaguchi/pharaguchi/README.md

 - Developing a supervised learning solution for UCLA Neurology to validate molecules that will aid in stroke recovery

 ### Languages I have worked in
-- Python
-- Java
 - C/C++
+- CSS
+- Dart (Flutter)
+- Go
 - HTML
-- CSS
+- Java
 - JavaScript
-- Dart (Flutter)
+- Python

 ### Connect with me here!
 - [LinkedIn](https://www.linkedin.com/in/paris-haraguchi/)